christophgil/bash_builtin_SQL_DB/README.md

 The CLI programs /usr/bin/psql or /usr/bin/sqlite3 are called for each query.
 There is a large overhead.
 External programs  are started to establish a transient connection to the database.
-Less delay  comes from  capturing the output which involves the relative expensive system call fork().
+Less delay  comes from  capturing the output which involves the system call fork().

 These are  bash-builtins for SQLite and Postgres that can do the same with less overhead.
 Simple queries will be orders of magnitudes faster.